Stevoisiak/WinActivateAndWait/README.md

 ### Why did I write this?

-While makng use of [Elgn's wrapper for the Java Access Bridge](https://autohotkey.com/board/topic/95343-how-to-send-to-unseen-controls-in-a-java-app/?p=601593), I needed a reliable way of activating Java-based web applications.
+While making use of [Elgn's wrapper for the Java Access Bridge](https://autohotkey.com/board/topic/95343-how-to-send-to-unseen-controls-in-a-java-app/?p=601593), I needed a reliable way of activating Java-based web applications.
 I found that WinActivate wasn't consistenly reliable, so I wrote this instead.